Coconut Flour Banana Muffins! Easy, healthy muffins with a light and fluffy texture. Melt in your mouth delicious!

 - 3 very ripe bananas

-- 1 cup creamy or natural peanut butter (well stirred if natural)
+- 1 cup creamy or natural peanut butter or almond butter, well stirred if natural

 - 4 eggs